-Remove the tamarind and the tejocotes from the soaking water and discard the water.
-Remove the brittle shells from the tamarind; squeeze out the seeds from the pulp.
+Remove tamarind and tejocotes from soaking water and discard water.
+Remove brittle shells from tamarind; squeeze out seeds from pulp.

-Cut the tejocotes into quarters, removing the skin.
-Add the tamarind pulp and the tejocotes to the simmering water.
+Cut tejocotes into quarters, removing skin.
+Add tamarind pulp and tejocotes to simmering water.

-Cut the guavas into quarters and add them to the pot.
-Add the piloncillo, prunes, pears, orange juice, apple, walnuts, cinnamon, and cloves.
+Cut guavas into quarters and add to pot.
+Add piloncillo, prunes, pears, orange juice, apple, walnuts, cinnamon, and cloves.

-Chop or slice the sugar cane into chunks (removing the tough outer layer, if it has it) and add it to the punch.
+Chop or slice sugar cane into chunks (removing the tough outer layer, if necessary) and add it to the punch.